What is Swing Trading ?

 Set goals and objectives

-A trading plan should outline your entry and exit criteria, risk management strategies, and rules for trade execution.
-It should also include guidelines for monitoring and evaluating your trades.
+Positional trading plans should outline your entry and exit rules, risk management strategies, and how you will execute trades.
+They should also include guidelines for tracking and reviewing your trades.

 Regularly review and evaluate your trading plan to ensure it is still effective.
 Make adjustments as necessary based on your trading results and market conditions.